Blurred and pixelated abstract image with dark, flowing shapes and a dark background.

 AI Statement

 In an age where artificial intelligence can draft essays, generate application responses, and mimic human voice with startling precision, it’s tempting to think the college admissions process can be outsourced.
 Recent headlines have only amplified that impression by suggesting that AI might soon replace the most personal parts of applying to college.
-But at The Arc Project, we hold to a different belief: you cannot “AI” your intentions, your values, or your sense of purpose.
-These are not tasks to be automated, but discoveries to be made.
+The Arc Project, however, begins from a different premise: you cannot “AI” your intentions, your values, or your sense of purpose.
+These are not tasks to be automated but discoveries to be made.
 And that discovery requires time, reflection, and dialogue with trusted mentors and guides.

 At the same time, admissions committees are growing increasingly alert to the presence of AI in student applications.
 As polished, formulaic essays become easier to generate, readers are looking more closely for signs of authenticity, clarity, and lived direction.
 Ironically, the rise of AI has made the human voice more valuable than ever.
 A student who knows who they are—and can express it in thoughtful, grounded language—stands out.
-The work of self-discovery is therefore not only personally transformative; it also builds a stronger, more resonant application.
-These two goals are not at odds—they work in synergy.
+The work of self-discovery is therefore not only personally transformative but also synergistic with the development of a strong and persuasive application.

 While AI can assist with organizing ideas or polishing syntax, it cannot do the inner work that gives a college essay its depth or a life its direction.
 That’s where The Arc Project begins.
 We help students clarify what matters to them and articulate it with honesty and care.
-Because the arc of one’s life—like the arc of a good story—cannot be automated.
-It must be shaped with intention.
+Because the arc of one’s life—like the arc of a good story—cannot be automated, but shaped with intention.